loobah/Build-a-Portfolio-Site/ReadMe.md

 You can check it online clicking [here](http://loobah.com/udacity/portfolio).

-I'll be back here now and then, in order to update and improve it, code and content-wise!
+I'll be back here now and then, in order to update and improve it (code and content-wise)!

 Stay tuned... :)